sgraden/vpc/apis.md

 This request retrieves all instance profiles available in the region.
 An instance profile specifies the performance characteristics and pricing model for an instance.

 * **Required Parameters**:
-	* `start`: A server-supplied token determining what resource to start the page on.
+	* `start`: A server-supplied token that determines which resource to start the page on.
 	* `limit`: The number of resources to return on a page.
 * **Return**: `200: Instance profiles retrieved successfully.`